Roadmap

 • This documentation surface — three audience tiers across /about/science, /about/cloud-infrastructure, and the gated /about/reports.

-Phase 2 — milestone-review ask, ready to execute
+Phase 2 — large-scale calibration, ready to execute

 What Phase 2 will produce: